info-mdshakeeb/Apollo-level-2/README.md

 =>unknown and any are 2 special types that can hold any value. unknown is recommended over any because it provides safer typing — you have to use type assertion or narrow to a specific type if you want to perform operations on unknown

-### 5. Can you give an example of how to use enums in TypeScript?

-### 6. What is the "as" keyword used for in TypeScript?
+### 5. What is the "as" keyword used for in TypeScript?

-### 7. Can you explain how to use "type guards" with "in" and "typeof" operators in TypeScript?
+=> The as keyword is a type assertion in typescript.
+Type assertion is used such that we can set the data type of the variable on our own and tells the compiler not to infer it on its own.
+Type assertion is used to tell the compiler that we want to treat any as a number, or string.